 Cow Fart Juice is a potent herbal remedy for topical use on skin discomforts due to wounds or a microbial (bacterial, fungal, viral) presence.
 It softens skin fibers in their healing phase, in order to reduce future scarring and post-breakout redness.
+We highly recommend using in conjunction with a Mineral Mist of your choosing when applying over eczema-like conditions.

 Our Top Five Answers to the Question, “Why Is It Called Cow Fart Juice?”